MicrosoftDocs/win32-pr.it-it/desktop-src/CIMWin32Prov/cim-mediaaccessdevice.md

 <span id="Windows_cannot_load_the_driver_for_this_device."></span><span id="windows_cannot_load_the_driver_for_this_device."></span><span id="WINDOWS_CANNOT_LOAD_THE_DRIVER_FOR_THIS_DEVICE."></span>

-**Windows non è in grado di caricare il driver per questo dispositivo.** (2)
+**Windows possibile caricare il driver per questo dispositivo.** (2)

 </dt> <dd></dd> <dt>

 <span id="The_driver_for_this_device_might_be_corrupted__or_your_system_may_be_running_low_on_memory_or_other_resources."></span><span id="the_driver_for_this_device_might_be_corrupted__or_your_system_may_be_running_low_on_memory_or_other_resources."></span><span id="THE_DRIVER_FOR_THIS_DEVICE_MIGHT_BE_CORRUPTED__OR_YOUR_SYSTEM_MAY_BE_RUNNING_LOW_ON_MEMORY_OR_OTHER_RESOURCES."></span>

-**Il driver per questo dispositivo potrebbe essere danneggiato oppure è possibile che la memoria del sistema sia insufficiente o che altre risorse.** (3)
+**Il driver per questo dispositivo potrebbe essere danneggiato o il sistema potrebbe avere memoria insufficiente o altre risorse.** (3)

 </dt> <dd></dd> <dt>

 <span id="This_device_is_not_working_properly._One_of_its_drivers_or_your_registry_might_be_corrupted."></span><span id="this_device_is_not_working_properly._one_of_its_drivers_or_your_registry_might_be_corrupted."></span><span id="THIS_DEVICE_IS_NOT_WORKING_PROPERLY._ONE_OF_ITS_DRIVERS_OR_YOUR_REGISTRY_MIGHT_BE_CORRUPTED."></span>

 **Il dispositivo non funziona correttamente.
-Uno dei driver o del registro di sistema potrebbe essere danneggiato.** (4)
+Uno dei relativi driver o il Registro di sistema potrebbe essere danneggiato.** (4)

 </dt> <dd></dd> <dt>

 <span id="The_driver_for_this_device_needs_a_resource_that_Windows_cannot_manage."></span><span id="the_driver_for_this_device_needs_a_resource_that_windows_cannot_manage."></span><span id="THE_DRIVER_FOR_THIS_DEVICE_NEEDS_A_RESOURCE_THAT_WINDOWS_CANNOT_MANAGE."></span>

-**Il driver per questo dispositivo richiede una risorsa che Windows non è in grado di gestire.** (5)
+**Il driver per questo dispositivo richiede una risorsa che non Windows gestire.** (5)

 </dt> <dd></dd> <dt>